Problematic Behavior or Activity

-Gilliam County funded a full-time clinician at Community Counseling Solutions (CCS) who will receive additional training and experience in working with criminal offenders.
-The clinician will work jointly with parole and probation to conduct a formal assessment of each supervised offender and work out a detailed plan as to what that individual needs to succeed in the program.
-The clinician will also work closely with the GCSO to provide pre-booking diversion options and begin providing “reach-in” services to Gilliam County inmates incarcerated at NORCOR (the regional adult and juvenile detention correctional facility).
-In doing so, inmates will receive the treatment and assistance they need to better prepare themselves for re-entry and increase the chances of successfully completing the program, thereby reducing their chances of re-offending.
+Gilliam County funded a full-time clinician at Community Counseling Solutions (CCS) who received additional training and experience in working with criminal offenders.
+The clinician works jointly with parole and probation to conduct a formal assessment of each supervised offender and works out a detailed plan as to what that individual needs to succeed in the program.
+The clinician also works closely with the GCSO to provide pre-booking diversion options and begins providing “reach-in” services to Gilliam County inmates incarcerated at NORCOR (the regional adult and juvenile detention correctional facility).
+In doing so, Adults in Custody (AICs) receive the treatment and assistance they need to better prepare themselves for re-entry and increase the chances of successfully completing the program, thereby reducing their chances of re-offending.

-Under this program, the clinician will also seek to formalize interactions with criminal justice stakeholders to better provide the necessary care for offenders.
-The CCS clinician will provide a training for law enforcement, parole and probation officers, and the district attorney in Gilliam County on how to identify mental illness and substance use problems.
-The clinician will discuss at length proper treatment of individuals with these issues and the ways all agencies can work together to get people the help they need rather than incarcerating them.
+Under this program, the clinician also seeks to formalize interactions with criminal justice stakeholders to better provide the necessary care for offenders.
+The CCS clinician provides a training for law enforcement, parole and probation officers, and the district attorney in Gilliam County on how to identify mental illness and substance use problems.
+The clinician discusses at length proper treatment of individuals with these issues and the ways all agencies can work together to get people the help they need rather than incarcerating them.

 Based On Research